-Intermittent fasting’s become so popular in recent times, with celebrities, health experts and fitness enthusiasts as well as us normal people (lol) swearing by it; but the question is: is intermittent fasting good for vegans?
+Intermittent fasting’s become so popular, with celebrities, health experts and fitness enthusiasts as well as us normal people (lol) swearing by it; but the question is: is it as good as it’s claimed to be?

-This post reflects my opinion and experience and is based on what I’ve learnt through practising intermittent fasting.
-I’m not a nutritionalist and do not claim to be!
-So go ahead and read my opinion but please be free to form your own!
+This post reflects my own opinion and experience and is based on what I’ve learnt through practising intermittent fasting.

 Table of Contents

 What is Intermittent Fasting for Vegans?

 Intermittent fasting means going a pre-determined amount of time without eating anything, whether that be part of the day or part of the week.

 Don’t confuse it with juice fasting or D-toxing, both of which usually involve drinking juices or other drinks which stimulate the digestive system.

 With intermittent fasting, we avoid anything which would trigger digestion, giving the body a complete break from processing the food we eat.